AK1817/Cognitive_load_Experiment/README.md

 Set the correct screen size in PsychoPy experiment setttings >> Screen >> Window Size.
 You can get your screen size from http://whatismyscreenresolution.net/

-## Video file Missing
-The video files are missing from the 'res/video/' folder, and the music files are missing from the 'res/music' folder.
-This is because these files exceed the file size limit set by GitHub.
-To address this issue, please add your own video and music files to the respective folders.